 What is the billing process for Mayo Clinic services?

 Mayo Clinic is a nonparticipating provider in the Medicare program.
 If you live outside Minnesota, Medicare will send payment and a Medicare Summary Notice (MSN) to you directly.
 Mayo Clinic also receives a copy of the MSN and will file claims to your supplemental insurance on your behalf.
 Claims processing often takes four to eight weeks.

-Mayo Clinic Hospital, Methodist Campus and Mayo Clinic Hospital, Saint Marys Campus participate in the Medicare program.
-If you're hospitalized at Mayo Clinic Hospital, Saint Marys Campus or Mayo Clinic Hospital, Methodist Campus, Mayo Clinic files your Part A (hospital inpatient) and Part B (hospital outpatient) claims to Medicare for you.
+Mayo Clinic Hospital, Methodist Campus, and Mayo Clinic Hospital, Saint Marys Campus, participate in the Medicare program.
+If you're hospitalized at Mayo Clinic Hospital, Methodist Campus, or Mayo Clinic Hospital, Saint Marys Campus, Mayo Clinic files your Part A (hospital inpatient) and Part B (hospital outpatient) claims to Medicare for you.
 Medicare payments will be sent directly to the hospital.
 You'll receive a Medicare Summary Notice from Medicare when it processes your claim.
 Payment for Part B claims may be sent directly to you and should be forwarded to Mayo Clinic.
 If you have supplemental hospital insurance, Mayo Clinic will file the claim for you.

 No, Mayo Clinic isn't involved in Medicare crossover to supplemental insurance.
 You need to contact Medicare and your supplemental insurance carrier to inquire if crossover is possible and to sign up if required.